Engineering the in-plane anomalous Hall effect in Cd$_3$As$_2$ thin films: Zeeman-field induced physical effects

 The conventional quantum Hall effect arises due to the formation of Landau levels and the breaking of time-reversal symmetry in the presence of an external magnetic field.
 A quantized Hall conductance can also manifest in a specific class of materials, even in the absence of an applied magnetic field.
 This occurs when time-reversal symmetry is spontaneously broken, either by magnetic dopants \cite{chang2013experimental}, intrinsic magnetic order \cite{deng2020quantum}, or moir\'e potentials \cite{sharpe2019emergent,serlin2020intrinsic,chen2020tunable,li2021quantum}.
 This phenomenon is termed the quantum anomalous Hall (QAH) effect \cite{chang_liu_rmp}.
 As discussed in the previous section, the orbital effects of an in-plane magnetic field are suppressed in topological thin films with strong spin-orbit coupling (SOC).
-Concurrently, an enhanced Zeeman effect can induce the inversion of a pair of subbands with opposite parity when the field is sufficiently strong.
+Concurrently, an enhanced Zeeman effect can induce the inversion of a pair of electron and hole band when the field is sufficiently strong.
 As a result, one could anticipate the emergence of a Chern insulator phase originating from the Zeeman effect upon the breaking of certain symmetries \cite{liu_-plane_2013, sun_possible_2022, yao_inplane_qah, kurumaji_iphall_symm}, an effect which is likewise \textit{anomalous}.

 The key principle for achieving a CI with an in-plane magnetic field in a 2D WSM we elaborate is to break the $C_{2z}\mathcal{T}$ symmetry.
-Upon the inclusion of symmetry-breaking terms, specifically trigonal warping effects \cite{liang_hex}, the Weyl nodes become gapped and the integration of Berry curvatures becomes quantized.
-Importantly, the closeness of the Weyl nodes in momentum space makes moir\'e superlattice engineering feasible, which can bring in trigonal warping effects.
-We begin by introducing a $C_3$ symmetric supperlattice potential $V(\bm{r})$ characterized by a honeycomb lattice structure.
-This lattice is defined by the vectors $\bm{L}_1=L_s( \sqrt{3}/2, -1/2)$, $\bm{L}_2=L_s(\sqrt{3}/2, 1/2)$, along with a translational vector $\bm{\tau} = 1/3 (\bm{L}_1+\bm{L}_2)$.
-The leading order of terms in the Fourier expansion for the moir\'e superlattice potential is,
+Upon the inclusion of symmetry-breaking terms, specifically trigonal warping \cite{liang_hex}.
+For the case of (001) grown \ce{Cd3As2}, it can be written as: \begin{widetext}